sdiehl/wiwinwlh/tutorial.md

     # use x
 ```

-For inspection we can't tell without knowing how p is defined, the compiler doesn't can't distinguish the two
+For inspection we can't tell without knowing how p is defined, the compiler can't distinguish the two
 and thus the language won't save us if we happen to mix them up.
 Instead of making invalid states
 *unrepresentable* we've made the invalid state *indistinguishable* from the valid one!